RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/validation.md

-Our application will now build from source, you can watch it happen with:
+Our application will now build from source, you can watch it happen by tailing the build log file.
+When it's finished it will push the image into the OpenShift image registry:

 ~~~bash
 $ oc logs duckhunt-js-1-build -f